Archives West Finding Aid

 Overview of the Collection

 - 2000-2003 (inclusive)20002003

 - Collection Number

-- The Azadeh Saljooghi independent film collection (2003) consists of short experimental, narrative and documentary films Saljooghi made while a student in the University of Utah's film department.
-Some of the films deal with Middle Eastern history and culture.
-A native of Iran, Dr. Saljooghi teaches communications and information studies at the American University in Dubai.
-This collection is part of the Utah Independent Film Archive (UIFA).
+- The Azadeh Saljooghi independent film collection (2000-2003) consists of eight short experimental, narrative, and documentary films Saljooghi made while a student in the University of Utah's film department.

 Special Collections, J. Willard Marriott Library

 Materials must be used on-site; no use of original material, access copies will be made available for viewing.
 All items have been digitized and are available.
 Access to parts of this collection may be restricted under provisions of state or federal law, condition of the material, or by donor.

 Dr. Azadeh Saljooghi grew up in Tehran, Iran.
 After moving to the United States of America, Saljooghi earned a Bachelor of Science (BS) degree in computer science and a Master of Science (MS) degree in applied statistics from Utah State University and a Bachelor of Arts (BA) degree in English literature, a Master of Fine Arts (MFA) degree in film studies and a Doctor of Philosophy (PhD) degree in communication.
 She is an assistant professor of communications and information studies at the American University in Dubai, United Arab Emirates.

 Content DescriptionReturn to Top